skip to main content

 For a few hours per week, route packers stock insulated bags with nutritious meals for the delivery drivers.
 Other individuals help with kitchen prep.

-Northeastern Illinois Meals on Wheels chapter volunteer Cheryl Spangler said meal recipients depend on the beloved organization.
+Meals on Wheels Foundation of Northern Illinois volunteer Cheryl Spangler said meal recipients depend on the beloved organization.

 "They are very, very grateful," said Spangler.
 "I've had several clients that have made the comment that if it wasn't for the Meals on Wheels, they don't think they would have survived."